codingwatching/Trackr/README.md

 ## Tests

-At the moment, trackr only has tests available for the backend component.
+At the moment, Trackr only has tests available for the backend component.
 There are two types of tests: database service implementation tests and API controller endpoint tests.

 To run the tests: